Miriam Gay-Antaki

 Associate Director, R.H.
 Mallory Center for Community Geography

-Member of the National Academy of Sciences Engineering
+Member of the National Academy of Sciences Engineering and

 Medicine Committee to Advise the U.S. Global Change Research Program